01F0/flashforge-finder-api/README.rst

     "X": " 140  Y: 140  Z: 140"
   }

-How to get it running?
+Start it on your machine
 =======================
 1. Make sure you have Flask installed: